timcdlucas/REMpaper/README.md

 ##### Model solution
 Saved to object `pModelNumber` the solved and simplified model

+##### Conditions
+A list of the conditions where the model is valid (i.e. the parameter space) is saved to `condModelNumber`.

 ##### Example values
 A dictionary named `repModelNumber` with an example parameter set which is then used to test aspects of the models.
-The values in the dictionary should be tested against the inequalities.
+The values in the dictionary should be tested against the conditions (or inequalities) in `condModelNumber`.)

 ##### Individual integrals
 Total of each integral in the model solution should be positive.
 If this is not true either the expression in the integral is wrong or the limits are wrong or *wrong way around*.